jasonjac2/OneMoreWiki/Search-Commands.md

 ## Find Tagged Pages

 Searches pages for the specified page tags.
 Tags must be separated with a comma.
-This list of tags is parsed into inclusion list and an exclusion list where tags are included unless prefaced with a minus operator - such as "-Fish" - these are added to the exclusion list, e.g. "-Fish" will exclude all pages that are tagged with "Fish".
+This list of tags is parsed into an inclusion list and an exclusion list where tags are included unless prefaced with a minus operator - such as "-Fish" - these are added to the exclusion list, e.g. "-Fish" will exclude all pages that are tagged with "Fish".

 Searching is done by applying both the inclusion list and exclusion list as follows: a page is matched and included in the result list if the page has _one or more of the inclusion tags but none of the excluded tags_.